The sitemap error “Couldn’t Fetch” that you might come across is most likely a bug with Google Search Console.

 5.1 Check URL Set in WordPress General Settings

-a) The correct version of your sitemap is submitted to Google.
+a) Ensure that the correct version of your sitemap is submitted to Google.
 You can check your site settings at WordPress Dashboard > Settings > General.

 5.2 Ensure Sitemap Is Accessible